Seravo/docs/_posts/2015-10-12-deploy-using-git.md

 $ git push production master --force
 ```

-For deploying the database contents or the uploads folder you need to roll your own solution which is safe enough to not overwrite any data created in production.
+For deploying the database contents or the contents of the uploads folder you will need to roll your own solution which is safe enough to not overwrite any data created in production.

 > **Note on wp-push- commands:**
 > In Seravo Vagrant images created before [October 5th, 2016](https://github.com/Seravo/wp-palvelu-vagrant/commit/792d6741bb734cea6fa739c7808f59eed05e991a), there used to be the commands `wp-push-production-db` (deploy database to production) and `wp-push-production-uploads` (deploy wp-content/uploads into production) but they were deemed as too risky and removed to protect customers from accidentally making too much damage to their site.